-3. NEXT STEPS:
+NEXT STEPS:

 The next stage of NORAHT's project is the "action phase" of participatory action research.
 We are planning three conferences for Fall 2018 in order to discuss findings with participants, hold breakout sessions for the development of toolkits and other resources, and continue to build awareness and networks.
-Please save these dates: Sault Ste Marie: Sept 26-29 (hosted by Hope Alliance, PACT grandmothers, and Missinabie Cree First Nation), Timmins: Nov.
-8 and Sudbury: Nov.
-19. Stay tuned for further details!
+Stay tuned for further details!